codefresh-io/docs.codefresh.io/_docs/integrations/google-marketplace.md

 alt="Installing the Codefresh application"
 %}

 On the next screen you define the general settings for the installation.
-These include
+These include:

 * The cluster that will be used for installation
 * An existing or new namespace where the Codefresh builder will reside